 How can this help me?

-This plan pays a daily benefit if you have a covered stay in a hospital, Remover critical care unit or rehabilitation facility.
+This plan pays a daily benefit if you have a covered stay in a hospital.
 The benefit amount is determined based on the number of days you stay.
 This coverage is a limited benefit plan.
 It is not health insurance and does not satisfy the requirement of minimum essential coverage under the Affordable Care Act.

 Below are a few examples of how your insurance benefit could be used (coverage amounts may vary):